WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 ![](figures/SC_Figure_7.png)
 **Figure 7.** Labeled are the top 10 most variable fetures in the data.
 Red dots represent the 2000 most variable features.

+Next, we apply a linear transformation (‘scaling’) that is a standard pre-processing step prior to dimensional reduction techniques like PCA
 ```R
 all.genes <- rownames(day2somules)
 day2somules <- ScaleData(day2somules, features = all.genes, assay="RNA")